Saturday 11.06.11

 A couple of sandwiches later we went out and had a final look around, I had a chat with one chap from the wildlife tent, he had noticed I was interested in certain areas and asked if I was interested in wild life, I said “oh! yes very” he then enquired what in particular I said “shooting them”.
 I think I heard him splutter a little.

 I then explained to him that without us the hunters, there would be very little or no wild mammals and birds in the country side, as it is we that make sure that there is a healthy breeding population for next years game.
 Now let me say here and now, I only shoot for the pot, either mine or for friends, I believe it wrong to harry and chase animals, either on horse back or on foot with or without the aid of other animals (ferreting being the only exception).
 I pride myself with being a good shot and will never take a shot that will be unlikely to have a clean kill.
 I am able to say 100% how it was killed and butchered and where my meat came from.
 I don’t think many that shop for their meat in a supermarket can make that claim.
 The wild animal has lived a good life and eaten when and what it wishes.
 It is shot with a high powered rifle and death is instantaneous.
 The pleasure is the clean shot, not the killing.
+If I want sport or to keep my eye in during the closed season then I go to the clay pigeon club and shoot at clay discs.

 It is the same with fishing I refuse to take part in course angling as I want to eat (and do) my catch.